williamslab/ped-sim/README.md

 Be mindful of the number of files this will produce: it generates a pdf for each *copy* of all the family structures in the file.
-It may be helpful to run ped-sim with the number of copies of each structure set to 1 when using this script to check your structures.
+It may be helpful to run Ped-sim with the number of copies of each structure set to 1 when using this script to check your structures.